PaperPrototype/Course-Guidebook/Guidelines/english.md

 ## OMG_GUIDELINE_006
 **WRITE NOTES FOR STUDENTS**

 Every time you introduce a new concept add it to the notes.
 Be super concise and short.
-Notes are mean't for those needing a refresher.
-Notes should use jargo, as long as its defined in the Vocab section of the notes and was discussed during the lecture.
+Notes are for students needing a refresher.
+Notes should use jargon, as long as its defined in the Vocab section of the notes and was discussed during the lecture.